school-of-data/GIS-curriculum/nigeria/module9/module9.md

 ![alt_text](media/fig956.png "image_tooltip")

-Figure 9.56 - Raster tiles for the Pampanga province HRSL
+Figure 9.56 - Raster tiles for the Lagos state HRSL

 Next, we will re-run the **Raster pixels to points** algorithm for each of the raster tiles.
 Because we have several tiles, we will use the batch processing function (see figure 9.57).